mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap8/creating_reusable_blocks/README.txt

 start from 22nd course part2:
 -----------------------------------------------------------------
 design pattern:
-Two edges of content touch the screen.
+make Two edges of content  do not touch the screen.

-padding at the head
+padding at the head & bottom

 img{
     ...